hashicorp/private-terraform-enterprise/README.md

 1. Run `cd examples/aws/network-public` or `cd examples/aws/network-private`to navigate to one of the network directories that contains the Stage 1 Terraform code.
 1. Run `cp network.auto.tfvars.example network.auto.tfvars` to create your own tfvars file.
 1. Edit network.auto.tfvars, set namespace to "<name>-ptfe" where "<name>" is some suitable prefix for your PTFE deployment, set `bucket_name` to the name of the PTFE source bucket you wish to create, set `cidr_block` to a valid CIDR block, and set `subnet_count` to the number of subnets you want in your VPC.
 When creating a public network, all of the subnets will be public.
-When creating a private network, that number of private subnets will be created along with one public subnet to allow outbound internet access.
+When creating a private network, that number of private subnets will be created along with two public subnets to allow outbound internet access and for use with the ALB.
 If creating a private network, also set `ssh_key_name` to the name of your SSH key pair so it can be used with the bastion host created in the private network.
 Finally, save the file.
 1. Run `export AWS_ACCESS_KEY_ID=<your_aws_key>`.
 1. Run `export AWS_SECRET_ACCESS_KEY=<your_aws_secret_key>`.
 1. Run `export AWS_DEFAULT_REGION=us-east-1` or pick some other region.
 But if you select a different region, make sure you select AMIs from that region.
 1. Run `terraform init` to initialize the Stage 1 Terraform configuration and download providers.
 1. Run `terraform apply` to provision the Stage 1 resources.
 Type "yes" when prompted.
 The apply takes about 1 minute.
 1. Note the `kms_id`, `security_group_id`, `subnet_ids`, and `vpc_id` outputs which you will need in Stage 2.
-(When creating a private network, you will have `private_subnet_ids` and `public_subnet_id` outputs instead of the `subnet_ids` output.)
+(When creating a private network, you will have `private_subnet_ids` and `public_subnet_ids` outputs instead of the `subnet_ids` output.)
 1. Run `cd ..` to go back to the examples/aws directory.
 1. Add your PTFE license file to your PTFE source bucket that was created.
 You can do this in the AWS Console.
 If doing an airgapped installation, add your airgap bundle and replicated.tar.gz to the PTFE source bucket too.
 Name the various objects in your PTFE source bucket to match the values given in the your tfvars file, taking into account the version of your airgap bundle.
 Avoid the use of spaces in the names of the PTFE license and installation files.